Curtis Johnson (cornerback)

-Curtis Wise Johnson (born June 22, 1948) is a former American football cornerback in the National Football League.
-He was drafted by the Miami Dolphins in the fourth round of the 1970 NFL Draft.
-He played college football at Toledo and high school football for Waite.
+Curtis Wise Johnson (born June 22, 1948) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He was selected by the Miami Dolphins in the fourth round of the 1970 NFL draft.
+He played college football for the Toledo Rockets and high school football for Waite.

 Professional career

-Johnson was drafted by the Miami Dolphins in the fourth round of the 1970 NFL Draft.
+Johnson was drafted by the Miami Dolphins in the fourth round of the 1970 NFL draft.
 He played his entire nine-year career for the Dolphins from 1970 to 1978.
 For his career he started 111 of 125 games, recording 22 interceptions.
 Johnson also started in three Super Bowls for the Dolphins, winning two of them.

+Personal life

+After leaving the Dolphins, Johnson remained in Miami.
+As of 1980, he was a loan administrator at Biscayne Federal Bank.